libp2p/specs/rendezvous/README.md

          c3}
 ```

-### Proof of Work
+### Spam mitigation

 The protocol as described so far is susceptible to spam attacks from
 adversarial actors who generate a large number of peer identities and
 register under a namespace of interest (eg: the relay namespace).

-This
-can be mitigated by requiring a Proof of Work scheme for client
+It is TBD how exactly such attacks will be mitigated.
-registrations.
+See https://github.com/libp2p/specs/issues/341 for a discussion on this

-This is TBD before finalizing the spec.
+topic.

 ### Protobuf